 Both DTP partner institution welcome students with disabilities and specific needs.
-Our policies and practices across institutions and the MRC LID should support individuals and enable all students to participate fully.
+Our policies and practices across institutions and the MRC LID should support individuals and enable all students to participate fully in their studies.

 Students can declare a disability at any time from the point a studentship award is accepted through to their award.
-We would encourage you to do so as soon as possible, so that we can offer your support to make research degree study more equitable.
+We would encourage you to do so as soon as possible, so that we can offer you support to make research degree study more equitable.